Sitrion One Hub Install Guide

 Note: All Hub Services must share a single database on a High Availability SQL Server deployment.

 The Sitrion ONE Hub is a windows service.
-To administer this service navigate to to the windows service management console.
+To administer this service, navigate to the windows service management console.
 This console allows you to do the following:

 - Ensure the on premise Sitrion ONE Hub service started